jason-airst/Comparing_moose_aerial_survey_methods_in_nova_scotia/README.md

 # Comparing Moose Aerial Survey Methods in Nova Scotia: Distance Sampling, Density Surface Models, and Stratified Random Block Surveys
 ## Suplimentary Materials
 ## List of files:
-### R_code - R markdown file containing the code use to analyze data in the paper
+### R_code - R markdown file containing the code used to analyze data in the paper
 #
 ### Distance_2020 - Distance sampling data used to generate moose estimates via traditional distance sampling.
 Data also used to generate detection curves for density surface models
 #### Sample.Label - Survey line number